 Since 2014, 5 February has been the national food waste prevention day onea day that, together with the international food waste and loss awareness day established by the FAO, aims to raise awareness of food waste, as a good 40% ends up straight in the rubbish bin.

-This is all the more alarming when you consider that there are places in the world where people die of hunger and of malnutritiononeIt is estimated that there are three billion persone on our planet who do not have the possibility of having at least one full meal a day.
+A figure that is even more alarming when you consider that there are places in the world where people die of hunger and of malnutritiononeIt is estimated that there are three billion persone on our planet who do not have the possibility of having at least one full meal a day.

-Respect for the environment and its resources cannot be separated from persone: sustainability, in fact, is a model of development that puts the environment and its resources at the centre. well-being of persone and the environment and promotes development that is fairer for all.
+Respect for the environment and its resources cannot be separated from persone: sustainability, in fact, is a development model that puts the well-being of persone and the environment and promotes precisely a development that is fairer for all.

-In this article we would like to give you some tips to learn how to handle food in a more conscious way, so that nothing is wasted without even passing through our table.
+In this article, we would like to give you some tips to learn how to handle food more consciously, so that nothing goes to waste without even passing through our table.

 3 tips against waste in the kitchen: conscious shopping